Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Introduction

-The determination of $C_n^2$ profiles based on macroscale meteorological quantities has already been studied for microwave and optical scintillation.
-Here, focus will be given to meteorological quantities coming from radiosonde measurements as they have an improved spatial resolution compared to NWP simulation data, especially in the vertical direction \cite{martini2017derivation}.
+Regarding the determination of $C_n^2$ profiles based on meteorological quantities, focus will be given here to radiosonde measurements as they have an improved spatial resolution compared to NWP simulation data, especially in the vertical direction \cite{martini2017derivation}.

 For microwave scintillation, \cite{vasseur1999prediction} presents a probabilistic model of $C_n^2$ deduced from radiosondes that does not rely on empirical relationships derived from particular experiments.
 In \cite{vanhoenacker2017measurement}, a $C_n^2$ approach relying on its statistical definition is introduced to compute complementary cumulative distribution functions (CCDF) of microwave scintillation.
 This statistical definition approach is further extended in this work and applied to optical scintillation.